levibotelho/levibotelho.github.io/_posts/2013-10-16-what-is-the-difference-between-if-and-switch.markdown

 title: What is the difference between if and switch?
 category: Development
 tags: [c#, clr, performance]
+description: If and switch statements are not necessarily syntactic sugar for one another.
+Learn about the fundamental difference between the two.
 comments: true
 share: true
 redirect_from: "/what-is-the-difference-between-if-and-switch/"